rstudio/visual-markdown-editing/docs/technical.md

 ### Specifying a Bibliography

-R Markdown supports bibliographies in a wide variety of formats including BibTeX, EndNote, and CSL.
+R Markdown supports bibliographies in a wide variety of formats including BibTeX and CSL.
 Add a bibliography to your document using the `bibliography` YAML metadata field.
 For example:

 ``` yaml
 ---